Senegal are not favourites to win the Afcon title - Moussa Konate | Goal.com

 "I do not think we are favourites.
 Even if today we are first in Africa in the Fifa rankings, we must not forget that we have never won anything,” Konate told Sport 221.

 “Do not hide behind that.
 You just have to keep your head on your shoulders.
-We must go to the CAN head up and focus on the training be able to do well in the African Cup.
+We must go to the Afcon with our heads up and focus on the training to be able to do well in the Africa Cup.

 “It's after, we know if we're favourites or not.
 For the last competitions, we did not have enough experience.
 Today, young players are in our team as well as more maturity in the team.
 With this mixture, we can do a lot."